illescasDaniel/Questions/README.md

 - You can specify some options for the questions sets, like specify a timer, show the questions in random order or not, enable the help button, etc.
 - The app offers OPTIONAL privacy features such as blurring the multitask screenshot, detecting if the user is capturing the screen or if it took a screenshot
 - Community topics!
 A section where submited topics are available for all the users.
+- Creators section!
+You can create your own questions, save it, send it to friends, etc.
 - Dark theme
 - Switch between themes by:
 	- Swiping up/down with 2 fingers